Associate professor of finance and real estate at the University of Colorado Boulder (Leeds School of Business)

 Coverage Neglect in Homeowners Insurance with Tony Cookson & Philip Mulder (formally "Shopping for Underinsurance")

-Most homeowners lack sufficient insurance coverage to fully rebuild their homes after a total loss.
-Using contract-level data from Colorado, we document substantial variation in underinsurance across insurers that cannot be explained by policyholder characteristics.
-Instead, insurer attributes—such as local market experience and brand quality—predict more complete coverage.
-These differences have meaningful consequences for disaster recovery: among households that lost homes in a major wildfire, those insured by low-coverage firms were less likely to rebuild and more likely to sell without rebuilding.
-To understand why consumers do not fully insure, we estimate a discrete choice model of insurance demand.
-The results indicate that many homeowners could obtain greater coverage at no additional cost by switching insurers.
-This pattern suggests that consumers pay limited attention to differences in quoted coverage limits, a phenomenon we call coverage neglect.
-In partial equilibrium, we estimate that coverage neglect reduces consumer surplus by $290 per year—equivalent to about 10% of average annual premiums.
+Most homeowners are underinsured against total home loss.
+Using Colorado contract data, we document substantial variation in underinsurance across insurers, which is better explained by insurer attributes like reputation than policyholder characteristics.
+Among wildfire victims, those insured by low-coverage firms were less likely to rebuild and more likely to sell.
+From a discrete choice model of insurance demand, we find that many homeowners could obtain greater coverage at no additional cost by switching insurers.
+This pattern suggests that consumers pay limited attention to quoted coverage limits, a phenomenon we call coverage neglect.
+Coverage neglect reduces consumer surplus by 10% of annual premiums.

 For a list of works in progress, see: Curriculum vitae (CV)